History of King Lunalilo Trust and Lunalilo Home

 Our Original Campus in Kewalo/Makiki

-In 1879, the land for the first Lunalilo Home was granted to the Estate by the Hawaiian government and consisted of 21 acres in Kewalo/Makiki, makai of the present Roosevelt High School.
+In 1879, the land for the first Lunalilo Home was granted to the Trust by the Hawaiian government and consisted of 21 acres in Kewalo/Makiki, makai of the present Roosevelt High School.
 The construction of the first Lunalilo Home at that site was paid for by the sale of estate lands.
 The Home was completed in 1883 to provide care for 53 residents.
 An adjoining 39 acres for pasture and dairy was conveyed by legislative action to the Estate in 1888.

 Our Relocation to Hawai‘i Kai